Jeromepullen/Research-Projects/Descriptions for Research Projects with Links.md

 is the part of the research paper I wrote for Dr. Michael Krush of the North Dakota State University Marketing Department when we researched the motivations behind the use of The Freecycle Network (an online grassroots / nonprofit movement of people who are giving (and receiving) items for free from within their community).
 For that paper I analyzed data collected from 45 in-depth interviews of Freecycle Network users.
 ___________________________________________

-"Lipiflow vs Lid Expression Data with Stats.xlsx”: https://github.com/Jeromepullen/Research-Projects/blob/master/Ophthalmology%20Research%20-%20Lipiflow%20vs%20Lid%20Expression%20Data%20with%20Stats.xlsx
+"Lipiflow vs Lid Expression Data with Stats.xlsx”: https://github.com/Jeromepullen/Research-Projects/blob/master/Ophthalmology%20Research%20-%20Lipiflow%20vs%20Lid%20Expression%20Data%20with%20Stats.xlsx (*click "View raw" or the "Download" button to download the file)

-and “Summary of Lipiflow vs Lid Expression Data.xlsx”: https://github.com/Jeromepullen/Research-Projects/blob/master/Ophthalmology%20Research%20-%20Summary%20of%20Lipiflow%20vs%20Lid%20Expression%20Data.xlsx
+and “Summary of Lipiflow vs Lid Expression Data.xlsx”: https://github.com/Jeromepullen/Research-Projects/blob/master/Ophthalmology%20Research%20-%20Summary%20of%20Lipiflow%20vs%20Lid%20Expression%20Data.xlsx (*click "View raw" or the "Download" button to download the file)

 are from studies that I conducted while working with Dr. Greiner (Charles River Eye Associates / Harvard Medical School).
 I was researching whether or not patients experienced better outcomes from treating their dry eye syndrome with Lid Expression procedures or Lipiflow procedures.
 The "Lipiflow vs Lid Expression Data with Stats.xlsx” file is a collection of all the measurements that were taken at the beginning of treatment (baseline) and after 3 months of treatment.
 The “Summary of Lipiflow vs Lid Expression Data.xlsx” file is a summary of all those measurements.
 ___________________________________________